tmtsoftware/csw/docs/src/main/commons/command.md

 * **Submit** - A command is sent as Submit when the result of completion is desired.
 * **Oneway** - A command is sent as Oneway when the result of completion is not desired.

+A `Oneway` should only be used between an Assembly and an HCD, when it is known that no long-running actions need to be tracked.

+@@@ note { title=Note }

+The `Oneway` command may be removed in an update since it's behavior has been subsumed by Immediate Completion with submit.

+@@@

-Following responses could be received as a `CommandResponse` after sending a command :
+The following responses can be received as a `CommandResponse` after sending a command with `Submit` or `Oneway`:

-* **Accepted** : The command is validated and will be executed
+* **Accepted** : The command is validated and will be executed, this is returned for a long-running action.
-* **Invalid** : The command is not valid and will not be executed
+* **Completed** : The command has been executed successfully.
-* **CompletedWithResult** : The command is executed successfully and generated some result
+* **CompletedWithResult** : The command is executed successfully and generated some result as a parameter set.
-* **Completed** : The command has been executed successfully
+* **Invalid** : The command is not valid and will not be executed.
+A reason is provided.
-* **NoLongerValid** : The command can no longer be executed
+* **NoLongerValid** : The command can no longer be executed (will be deprecated)
-* **Error** : The command has failed in execution
+* **Error** : The command has failed in execution.
+A reason is provided.
-* **Cancelled** : The command was cancelled
+* **Cancelled** : The command was cancelled.
-* **CommandNotAvailable** : The queried command is not available
+* **CommandNotAvailable** : A queried command is not available.
 * **NotAllowed** : The command cannot be executed currently because of the current state of the destination component.
-Eg another command is in execution in the presence of which it cannot accept any other command to execute.
+Eg. another command is in execution in the presence of which it cannot accept any other command to execute or some other reason.

 A command sent as `Submit` or `Oneway` is validated by the receiving component before actual execution.
 If the validation is successful, the actual execution can happen in two ways :

-* **Immediate** - The component receiving the command can determine if the command can be executed immediately and thus provide the final execution response directly without sending a response for validation.
+* **Immediate Completion** - The component receiving the command can determine if the command can be executed immediately and thus provide the final execution response directly without sending a response for validation.
+This should be reserved for actions that do not take long to complete.

 Scala
 :   @@snip [CommandServiceTest.scala](../../../../csw-framework/src/multi-jvm/scala/csw/framework/command/CommandServiceTest.scala) { #immediate-response }